WellthCare

 1. Loss of Employer Premium Subsidy

-Employers typically pay 70-80% of your health insurance premium.
-If you opt out, you lose that subsidy.
-Even if your employer offers a “cash-in-lieu” opt-out incentive (e.g., $1,000-$3,000 per year), that rarely covers the full cost of a comparable individual plan.
-You must run the numbers carefully.
+Employers typically pay 70–80% of your premium.
+Opt out, and you lose that subsidy.
+Even if your employer offers a cash-in-lieu opt-out incentive (usually $1,000–$3,000 per year), that rarely covers the full cost of a comparable individual plan.
+So run the numbers carefully.

 If you have a chronic condition or expect significant medical needs, individual plans can be more expensive and have narrower provider networks.
-You cannot be denied coverage due to a pre-existing condition on ACA-compliant plans, but your out-of-pocket costs may be higher.
+You can't be denied coverage for pre-existing conditions on ACA-compliant plans, but your out-of-pocket costs may be higher.

 3. Loss of Employer HSA/FSA Contributions and Other Benefits

-Many employers contribute to Health Savings Accounts (HSAs) or offer flexible spending accounts (FSAs) alongside their health plans.
-Opting out may forfeit those contributions.
-Additionally, some employers bundle dental, vision, life insurance, and retirement plan contributions with medical enrollment-read your benefits summary carefully.
+Many employers contribute to HSAs or offer FSAs alongside health plans.
+Opt out, and you may forfeit those contributions.
+Some employers also bundle dental, vision, life insurance, and retirement plan contributions with medical enrollment—so read your benefits summary carefully.

-One important trend is that opt-out may not be your only path to lower costs.
-New systems like WellthCare work alongside your employer’s existing plan-meaning you keep your employer subsidy while also earning rewards.
+Opting out isn't your only path to lower costs.
+New systems like WellthCare work alongside your employer’s existing plan—meaning you keep your employer subsidy while also earning rewards.
+WellthCare is the first Health-to-Wealth Benefit System, turning daily health actions into immediate store rewards and automatic retirement savings, all while keeping you in your employer's group plan.
 WellthCare lets you:

 • Get $0-co-pay preventive care used first, before your primary plan kicks in